|< C/C++ Data Type 3 | Main | C/C++ Statements, Expression & Operators 1 >| Site Index | Download |

 printf("\nThe number \"%d\" in decimal is equivalent to \"%d\" in decimal.\n", ans, ans);

-else if ((ch == 'h') || (ch == 'H'))
+elseif ((ch == 'h') || (ch == 'H'))

 printf("\nThe number \"%X\" in hex is equivalent to \"%d\" in decimal.\n", ans, ans);

-else if ((ch == 'o') || (ch == 'O'))
+elseif ((ch == 'o') || (ch == 'O'))

 printf("\nThe number \"%o\" in octal is equivalent to \"%d\" in decimal.\n", ans, ans);